Voorhees NJ Shoplifting Lawyer

 Criminal Defense Attorney in Camden County, New Jersey

-Criminal defense attorney William Fay has been successfully defending clients charged with shoplifting and other criminal offenses in Southern New Jersey for years.
+If you have been charged with shoplifting in Camden County, seeking knowledgeable legal counsel is best advised if you want to position yourself for success in criminal court.
+Whether you need assistance with mounting an aggressive defense in Municipal or Superior Court for theft charges, our Camden County law office is here to provide the help you need.
+Local criminal defense attorney William Fay serves as a dedicated defender for those charged with shoplifting, criminal mischief, theft by deception, eluding police, unlawful weapons possession, and other criminal offenses in Southern New Jersey, and he has been doing this for years.
 With prior service investigating and prosecuting criminal cases on behalf of the New Jersey Attorney General’s Office, he utilizes his knowledge and skill to deliver superior results to clients in Bellmawr, Camden, Cherry Hill, Voorhees, Mt.
 Ephraim, Oaklyn, Pine Hill, Stratford and throughout Camden County.
 When you have been charged with a crime, the penalties can be immediate and long-lasting for you personally, professionally, and financially.
 Mr. Fay is dedicated to protecting your rights and your innocence.
 To discuss your shoplifting case with Mr. Fay free of charge, contact his offices today at 609-832-3202 for a cost-free, confidential consultation.

 New Jersey law addresses the crime of shoplifting in N.J.S.A.
 2C:20-11.
 This statute describes the six distinct acts that may be considered shoplifting.